Toronto Santa Claus Parade: History

 Beginning in 1947, a recurring character, Punkinhead, was seen each year in the parade.
 Punkinhead was a character in a series of storybooks sold by Eaton's.
 By the 1950s the Toronto parade was the largest Santa Claus parade in North America.
 Eaton's continued to pay for the parade, which was used to promote its retail business.
 The company's Merchandise Display Department worked year-round at Eaton's Sheppard and Highway 400 service building to make costumes and build floats and mechanized window tableaux.
 In 1952, the parade was televised for the first time by CBC Television, and in 1970 the first colour broadcast was aired.

 Eaton's association with the parade ended in 1982 and almost led to the parade's demise.
 Metro Chairman Paul Godfrey spearheaded a "Save Our Parade" campaign, and soon after a group of businessmen led by Ron Barbaro and George Cohon, with the help of 20 corporate sponsors, stepped in to save the parade.
 Cohon retired from the parade organization in 2014.
 Since the 1980s, the parade has received funding from various corporate sponsors (including McDonald's, Canadian Tire, Lowe's, The Walt Disney Company, Toys "R" Us Canada, Mattel, and Tim Horton's) which are featured in floats.
 In 1983, the Celebrity Clowns began and remain a tradition of the parade.

 Celebrity Clowns at the 2012 parade.

 A Lego float at the 2015 parade.

 By 2004, the parade was drawing crowds of over half a million.
 In 2011, the parade route moved its southbound leg from Yonge Street, via Dundas Street West, to Avenue Road, Queen's Park Crescent and University Avenue, concluding at St. Lawrence Market; the change was made in order to provide more space for floats and spectators.
 In 2019, the route changed to begin from the east end of the city at Bloor and Parliament, owing to construction at its usual starting point.

 The 2020 parade was cancelled as a public event due to the COVID-19 pandemic in Toronto.
 A broadcast-only version of the parade was filmed at Canada's Wonderland in Vaughan.
 It aired on December 5, 2020, and featured musical performances from Meghan Trainor, Shaggy and Dolly Parton.
 The 2021 edition of the parade would once again be broadcast-only; organizers stated that it would be logistically difficult to enforce Ontario's COVID-19 vaccine mandate during such a large scale event, and also cited safety concerns due to children under 11 years of age not yet being eligible for COVID-19 vaccines.
-The parade returned to a public event, with its traditional route, in 2022.
+The parade returned as a public event, with its traditional route, in 2022.